PNR status explained

 - WL 02

-Understanding your ticket and WL number
+Understanding your ticket and WL number of PNR status

 On your ticket, there are two numbers.
 They tell you the position at which you joined the waitlist and your current position – in this order.
 Here is an example: